 The University reserves the right to review actions taken by civil authorities regarding any student or student organization.
 University disciplinary proceedings may be instituted against a student charged with violation of a law and may, at the sole discretion of the University, be carried out prior to, concurrently, or following civil or criminal proceedings.
 Violations occurring during non-enrolled periods may be considered by the University in determining whether a student will be eligible to continue his/her enrollment in the University and if so, under what conditions.

 The University desires that all members of the Biola community encourage one another to abide by the community standards and hold one another accountable for their actions.
 At times, it is most appropriate and helpful to share about concerning behaviors or violations with the Department of Student Care.
 Anyone may share about a suspected violation of the Biola Community Standards by contacting the Department of Student Care at ext.
 5842.
-Alternatively, students living in the residence halls may notify their Resident Director, Resident Coordinator, or Resident Advisor.
+Alternatively, students living in the residence halls may notify their Resident Director, Graduate Assistant, or Resident Advisor.
 The person sharing the concern may be asked to submit a written narrative about the nature of what occurred and any pertinent information available.
 While we ask that information be submitted as soon as possible, the University reserves the right to take action against an individual for violating the Standards regardless of how much time has passed since the incident.
 For any campus emergency, call x5111.
 Students who knowingly make a false report of misconduct are in violation of University policy and will be handled accordingly.

 Any report of suspected violation of the Community Standards or University policies will be forwarded to the Department of Student Care.
 This area oversees both the disciplinary process and emotional care process for all undergraduate students.
 In all circumstances, we seek to be supportive, developmental and redemptive in the lives of the individuals involved, and we will offer support, resources, and accountability to strengthen the student’s ability to flourish within the Biola community.

-When the Department of Student Care becomes aware that a student is in violation of the Biola Community Standards or University policies, the University will move towards the student for accountability and development.
-Depending on the nature of the situation, this process may begin with a conversation with the student’s Resident Advisor, Resident Coordinator, Resident Director, or for commuter students, the Assistant Director of Commuter Life or the Director of Commuter Life.
+When the Department of Student Care becomes aware that a student is in violation of the Biola Community Standards or University policies, the University will initiate with student for accountability and development.
+Depending on the nature of the situation, this process may begin with a conversation with the student’s Resident Advisor, Graduate Assistant, Resident Director, or for commuter students, the Assistant Director of Commuter Life or the Director of Commuter Life.
 In certain instances, a suspected violation of the Biola Community Standards may be referred to a Student Care Team member for appropriate action.
 Students are expected to comply with meeting requests initiated by Student Development staff, and if they do not, further administrative measures may occur.
 In that initial meeting, students will be given the opportunity to hear about the alleged violation, respond and provide their perspective on what occurred, and share any other information they believe to be pertinent to the situation.
 Once all of the relevant information has been gathered, an administrative decision will be made.
 It is important to note that in respect to disciplinary proceedings, we do not follow a formal judicial process, formal rules of evidence are not followed, and past conduct may be considered in the discipline process.
 However, in all cases, Student Development staff members will strive to obtain accurate findings through a fair and equitable process.

 If a student leaves the University before a disciplinary process is complete, a registration hold will be placed on the student’s academic record and that situation will need to be resolved before the student is allowed to return.
 Students engaged in a student care process for serious disciplinary reasons will have a hold placed on his or her academic record for the duration of the disciplinary review.